 - Determine the format of financial statements to be filed (if they need to be filed) with your Annual Returns

-- Ensure that the correct no. of directors is present to sign the documents for the filing, or apply separately to ACRA if you do not meet that requirement
+- Ensure that the correct number of directors sign off on the documents for the filing

 Penalties for Failing to File Annual Returns

 Companies and every director that fail to file annual returns may be given a chance to compound for the breaches such as paying a composition sum of $300 per breach instead of facing prosecution.

 Separately, a late lodgement fee will be imposed at the time of lodgement, for each return that is lodged late.
 The late lodgment fee is $300 if the return is lodged within 3 months of the deadline for filing annual returns, and $600 otherwise.